 Who We Are

 Since 1984 NAMI Connecticut has been the state chapter of the National Alliance on Mental Illness.
 We are a statewide grassroots organization that is dedicated to improving the quality of life for individuals living with mental illness, as well as their families and loved ones.
-In conjunction with our 10 local affiliates, we serve all people in Connecticut through our education, support, and advocacy programs at the state and local levels.
+In collaboration with our 9 local affiliates, we serve all people in Connecticut through our education, support, and advocacy programs at the state and local levels.
 We are located in West Hartford, Connecticut.

 Faith, Spirituality, and Mental Health: an online panel discussion